Quantifying Global Networks of Exchange through the Louvain Method: Introduction

 \section{Introduction}

 Foreign policy is difficult to manage due to the complex and interwoven relationships countries have with one another.
 In the US government system, the Department of State largely controls foreign policy decisions, while Congressional committees oversee much of the work \cite{congress}.
-Thus, knowledge of how these relationships are being presented to Congress is a key step in understanding the decisions that the US may make with respect to the rest of the world.
+Knowledge of how these relationships are being presented to Congress is a key step in understanding the decisions that the US may make with respect to the rest of the world.
 We gather data from the Congressional Research Service to examine this phenomenon.

-The Congressional Research Service is an agency run by the Library of Congress that aims to provide legislators with detailed research into major policy issues \cite{about}.
-These open-source reports are a key source of information that contribute to informative legistlative decisions by members of Congress, thereby maintaining strong and up-to-date policies in governmental areas such as law and trade \cite{research}.
-To analyze these reports, we propose a weighted graph structure that allows us to visualize groups of countries and mathematically determine their influence with respect to US affairs.
+The Congressional Research Service is an agency run by the Library of Congress that aims to provide legislators with detailed research into major policy issues.
+These open-source reports help members of Congress make informed legislative decisions, thereby maintaining strong and up-to-date policies in all areas of government \cite{research}.
+To analyze these reports, we propose a weighted graph structure that visualizes clusters of countries and quantifies their influence with respect to US affairs.
+In this structure, we represent countries as nodes and their shared interests as weighted, bidirectional edges.

-The results we extract from the graph include 10 groups of countries categorized based on common interests and the 10 countries with the greatest potential influence on US policy.
-We then conduct a research-based analysis that reveals novel insights into the complex relationships between countries in an increasingly connected modern world.
-This, in turn, is able to expand upon an artificial intelligence tool's body of knowledge regarding the organization and interactions of countries in our world, enabling it to accurately judge and improve evidence in analytic products.
-Our work thus provides a strong foundation for a network model of countries, which with further improvements has the potential to revolutionize how we interpret global politics.